emard/filament-sensor/README.md

     hall_pos = [X,Y,Z];

-Sensor used is SS495A, analog rail-to-rail output with high sensitivity 3 mV/Gauss = 30 V/Tesla.
+Hall sensor used is SS495A, analog rail-to-rail output with high sensitivity 3 mV/Gauss = 30 V/Tesla.
 Digital output sensor could be used too but I haven't tried them yet.
 For example SS411P with